litestar-org/litestar/docs/migration/flask.rst

 ..  seealso::

-    To learn more about static files, check out this chapter in the documentation:
+    To learn more about static files, check out this chapter in the documentation

-    `Static files <usage/0-the-litestar-app/3-static-files/>`_
+    * :doc:`/usage/static-files`

 Templates
 ~~~~~~~~~